cluster/archethic-cli/README.md

 `generate-address`Get the address of a transaction based on parameters
 ### Params
 - `--seed`  (string) the seed
+- `--ssh` (string) path to ssh key to generate a seed, if a passphrase is needed, a prompt will appear to enter it.
+If this flag is passed, then the `--seed` will be ignored.
 - `--index` (integer) index of the transaction
 - `--hash-algorithm`  (SHA256|SHA512|SHA3_256|SHA3_512|BLAKE2B) the hash algorithm.
 Default value is `SHA256`
 - `--elliptic-curve` (ED25519|P256|SECP256K1) the elliptic curve.
 The default value is `ED25519`